• Skip to primary navigation

 Jump to Recipe

-• A good quality vodka like Grey Goose Vodka, Absolut Vodka or Titos Vodka.
+• A good-quality vodka.
+Just like with my apple cider martini, I like Grey Goose Vodka, Absolut Vodka or Titos Vodka.

 • Pear liqueur.
 This is not the same as pear cognac.
 Pear liqueur can be found in most liquor stores.
 If you have pear vodka you can use this in place of the vodka and pear liqueur in the recipe.